jeanmeza/iot-wearables/README.md

 3. Wokwi heart-rate generator: https://wokwi.com/projects/435578598139787265

-4. MQTT Explorer is used to test the correctness of our mqtt code and is placed in public directory.
+4. MQTT Explorer is used to test the correctness of our mqtt code.